Home Cocktails Cocktail Frosé

 Frosé Variations

-Frosé with Basil This variation adds fresh basil for an herbal twist, enhancing the overall flavor profile.
-Swap: Add a handful of fresh basil leaves to the blender with the other ingredients.
+Frosé with Basil This variation adds a fresh herbal note to the Frosé, making it even more refreshing.
+Swap: Add fresh basil leaves to the blender along with the other ingredients.

 Pairs Well With